Infinite-Impact-Insights/kig.re/_posts/2017-02-19-feeding-frenzy-with-simple-feed--activity-feed-ruby-gem.md

 **SimpleFeed** is a pure Ruby library that uses [Redis](http://redis.io) as a storage mechanism, and deals with storing pure strings in the feed, associated with the timestamp (or to be precise, with any floating point number that defaults to time).

-> Because the library only stores string data type, it is left to the developer that integrates the library to decide how exactly to serialize their data in the feed.
+> Because SimpleFeed only stores string data type using Redis, it is left to the developer that integrates the library to decide how exactly to serialize their data in the feed.

 ### Feeding The Frenzy